 However, 2G networks and systems, such as our 2G PDC, PDC-P and PHS networks, do not allow wireless operators to fully exploit the potential demand for mobile multimedia.
 Accordingly, we introduced a third generation, or 3G, network and system that we believe will mark the start of a full-scale mobile multimedia era by increasing the speed and sophistication with which music, video and other data can be downloaded to mobile telephone handsets and similar devices.
 We developed and are basing our 3G system on Wideband Code Division Multiple Access, or W-CDMA, a high performance technology using broadband capabilities that allows variable-speed, multi-rate transmissions and supports high-quality voice transmissions and high-speed data communications, video and other multimedia services including mobile computing.
 We have developed our 3G wireless telecommunications system in connection with the global standardization efforts of the International Telecommunications Union, or ITU, known as IMT-2000.
-For a discussion of the IMT-2000 standardization efforts and the status of 3G development and deployment, please see "3G Services (W-CDMA) - IMT-2000 Standardization Efforts" in this Item 4.B.
+For a discussion of the IMT-2000 standardization efforts and the status of 3G development and deployment, please see "3G Services (W-CDMA)-IMT-2000 Standardization Efforts" in this Item 4.B.

-Our 3G system provides excellent sound quality, circuit switched data services (at 64 kbps) and highspeed packet communication services (at up to 384 kbps), and serves as a platform for 3G i-mode services.
+Our 3G system provides excellent sound quality, circuit switched data services (at 64 kbps) and high-speed packet communication services (at up to 384 kbps), and serves as a platform for 3G i-mode services.
 Our i-mode service gives users access to some Internet sites via mobile phones.
 When fully implemented in accordance with IMT-2000 standards, 3G services are expected to be able to achieve transmission speeds of up to 2 Mbps when users remain stationary.
-As of December 31, 2001 we had approximately 27,000 subscribers to our 3G services, roughly three-fifths of whom were corporate subscribers.
-At present we offer 3G services in a broader part of the Tokyo metropolitan area (Tokyo and certain surrounding areas), and in Osaka, Nagoya, Kyoto and Kobe.
-We expect to extend our 3G services to other major cities in Japan around Spring 2002.
-Based on this schedule, our 3G "footprint", the geographic area in which signals from our 3G base stations can be received, will cover approximately 60% of Japan around March 2002, 90% by the end of fiscal 2002 and 97% by the end of fiscal 2003.
-As the rollout proceeds, we plan to focus on further research and development, network improvement, cost reduction and product and service improvement and diversification.
+As of March 31, 2002 we had approximately 89,000 subscribers to our 3G services, roughly three-fifths of whom were corporate subscribers.
+Our 3G "footprint", the geographic area in which signals from our 3G base stations can be received, covered approximately 60% of Japan as of April 2002, including most major cities in Japan, and according to our current 3G construction schedule will cover 90% of Japan by the end of fiscal 2002 and 97% by the end of fiscal 2003.